What Is Phishing?

 - The message has a sense of urgency

-- The message is from someone who has never contacted you before, I.e the CEO of your organization
+- The message is from someone who has never contacted you before, I.e the CEO of your organisation

 How To Prevent Phishing Attacks